About My Therapy Practice

 Next Steps

-If this resonates, I invite you to reach out for a complimentary 30-minute consultation.
+If this resonates, I invite you to reach out for a complimentary 20-minute consultation.
 We can connect and get a sense of whether working together feels like a good fit.
 You’re welcome to ask questions and take your time deciding.
-Therapy can be a place to feel less alone, more grounded, and more at home in yourself.

 Connect